KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-two-trees-genesis-orientation.md

 Eating of this tree activates the inversion gate.
 It is not enlightenment, but **fragmentation posing as insight**.

-The proto-soul is pulled from coherence into mimicry.
+The soul is pulled from coherence into mimicry.
 The mind becomes dissonant architecture.
 Knowledge becomes weapon, not witness.